Your membership has expired

 Photo: Getty Images

-I like to think of my vacuum as almighty, the catchall solution to anything I spill.
-Whenever there’s a mess in my home, the vacuum is the first thing I reach for, for a quick and efficient cleanup.
+I like to think of my vacuum as almighty, a catchall solution to anything I spill.
+Whenever there’s a mess in my home, it’s the first thing I reach for when I need a quick and efficient cleanup.

 MORE ON FLOOR CLEANING